ruliancruz/jornadamilhas-api/README.md

 ## Description

-The challenge goal is to develop an API to manage travel destinations and testimonials, to register, search, modify and remove it, having also integration with an AI language model.
+The challenge goal is to develop an API to manage travel destinations and testimonials, to register, search, modify and remove it, having also integration with an AI-powered language model.

 ## API Endpoints